Veracruz Mexico Travel Guide

 Mexico uses the Mexican Peso (MXN).
 ATMs give competitive rates.
 Major credit cards function in most accommodations and larger stores.
 Carry small peso denominations for local purchases and taxis.

 Tipping ('propina') is customary.
 10-15% at restaurants for good service.
-Small tips for gas station attendants, grocery baggers, and street performers.
+Small tips for gas station attendants, grocery baggers, and performers on the street.

 $30 - $60 per day